mrmcc3/tailwind-clj/README.md

 A good portion of that is most likely unused.
 Tools like [Purgecss](https://github.com/FullHuman/purgecss) can help remove the unused classes.

-In ClojureScript we could just generate the utility classes as we need them using macros at compile time.
+In ClojureScript we can just generate the utility classes as we need them using macros at compile time.
 While we're at it we can make customization simpler by just dropping a `tailwind.edn` file somewhere on the classpath.